-Credits

-4Grading scale
+CreditsGrading scale

+4Recurrence

-Grade to a tenthRecurrence
+Grade to a tenthDuration

-Each termDuration

-1 termLanguage
+Each termLanguage

-GermanLevel

-4Version

-1
+1 termLevel

+GermanVersion

+4

 Mandatory T-MACH-105222 Motor Vehicle Labor 4 CR Frey

 After completion of the experiments: written examination

 Duration: 90 minutes Auxiliary means: none

 The students have deepened their knowledge on motor vehicles acquired in lectures and can apply it practically.
 They have an overview of the applied measuring technique and can execute and analyse measurements for the handling of given problem definitions.
 They are ready to analyze and to judge measurement results.